Thread

 Low-power, low-latency, and High performance

-Providing a complete solution for smart home IoT with low power consumption and high performance.
+Providing a complete solution for smart home IoT featuring low power consumption, low latency, and high performance.

 spec-adv-ico